graphistry/graphistry-helm/charts/values-overrides/examples/cluster/README.md

 # Deploy a Graphistry cluster on Kubernetes

-This guide provides step-by-step instructions for deploying Graphistry in a multinode environment using the K3s Kubernetes distribution.
+This guide provides step-by-step instructions for deploying a Graphistry cluster in a multinode environment using the K3s Kubernetes distribution.

 ## Prerequisites